Glyphack/Glyphack/content/blog/build-a-crawler-in-golang.md

 Here we have a for loop over a channel.
 This means that our function never exits until the frontier closes the channel.
-For each url coming into the channel we take it and assign it to a channel.
+For each url coming into the channel we take it and assign it to a worker input channel.

 The assignment algorithm is very simple, we have a list of already assigned hosts.
 If a host is new we assign it randomly, otherwise we send it to the assigned host.